-Concise code: Kotlin’s concise syntax can lead to shorter, more readable code, which can be easier to maintain and improve performance by reducing the amount of code that needs to be executed.
+- Concise Code Reduces Overhead: Kotlin’s concise syntax eliminates much of the boilerplate code that Java requires.
+This leads to shorter, more readable code that can be easier to optimize.
+Reducing the amount of code that needs to be executed directly impacts the app’s performance.

 interface MyFunctionalInterface {